bobor16/Bitcoin-Application/README.md

-# Bitcoin-Application
+## Bitcoin-Application

+> :warning: **it is assumed bitcoin-core is installed and configured:**

-To run the application:
+To run the application
 ```
 npm run server
 ```